Trident Maple Bonsai Tree Care

 Trident Maple Bonsai Hardiness

-The Trident Maple Bonsai tree can tolerate freezing temperature for a short period of time when mature enough.
+The Trident Maple Bonsai tree can tolerate freezing temperatures for a short period of time when mature enough.
 I would recommend protecting it from severe freezing and early in the winter because its fast-growing roots are sensitive to frost damage.
 Trident Maple bonsai tree does the best in temperatures from 35F – 90F.
 The ideal location is USDA Zone 5.

 Trident Maple Bonsai Repotting